Space Chimps: Plot

-In outer space, an unmanned, intelligent life-searching NASA space probe, Infinity, is dragged into an intergalactic wormhole and crash-lands on the other side of the galaxy.
-It lands on the Earth-like alien planet named Malgor, populated by colorful alien beings.
-Zartog (Jeff Daniels), an evil-minded inhabitant, accidentally discovers how to take manual control of the onboard machinery and uses it to enslave the population.
-Faced with the possible extinction of Infinity and their budget, the scientists hire multiple chimpanzees as astronauts to regain contact with the probe and retrieve it: technical genius Comet (Zack Shada), lieutenant Luna (Cheryl Hines) and commander Titan (Patrick Warburton).
-For media attention, the Senator (Stanley Tucci) adds to the team Ham III (Andy Samberg), grandson of Ham, the first chimpanzee in space, who works as a cannonball at a circus.
-Ham III is uninterested in the mission, but he (along with the other space chimps (except Comet)) is launched into space despite his best efforts to escape the scientist's training facility.
+In outer space, an uncrewed, intelligent life-searching NASA space probe, Infinity, is dragged into an intergalactic wormhole and crash-lands on the other side of the galaxy.
+It lands on an Earth-like alien planet named Malgor, populated by colorful alien beings.
+Zartog, an inhabitant, accidentally discovers how to take manual control of the onboard machinery and uses it to enslave the population.
+Faced with the possible extinction of Infinity and their budget, the scientists hire multiple chimpanzees as astronauts to regain contact with the probe and retrieve it: technical genius Comet, lieutenant Luna and commander Titan.
+The Senator adds Ham III, grandson of Ham, the first chimpanzee in space to the team, who works as a cannonball at a circus in company of Houston, a friend of Ham III's grandfather.
+Ham III is uninterested in the mission, but despite his best attempts to escape, he is launched into space with technical genius Comet, lieutenant Luna and commander Titan.

 Ham, Luna and Titan enter the wormhole, where the latter two pass out from the pressure, leaving Ham with the task of getting the ship out and landing it.
-The ship and Titan are taken by Zartog's henchmen, and Titan teaches Zartog about the probe's features.
+The ship and Titan are taken by the henchmen of a tyrannical fishmen-like alien named Zartog, and Titan, unaware of Zartog's agenda, teaches him about the probe's features.
 Ham and Luna journey to Zartog's palace.
-Ham reveals that he believes Space Chimps is a joke in which makes Luna angry at him.
-They receiving guidance from inhabitant Kilowatt (Kristin Chenoweth).
-They go into a valley of the aliens' food where they meet some globhoppers, and then they go into the cave of the Flesh-Devouring Beast where Kilowatt sacrifices themselves by getting eaten by the monster so Ham and Luna bypass it, They then go inside the Dark Cloud of Id in which they fall out of.
+Ham reveals that he believes Space Chimps is a joke which makes Luna angry at him.
+They arrive in the planet Malgor and meets a big-headed alien named Kilowatt, who glows when she gets scared.
+They go into a valley of the aliens' food where they meet some small, spherical creatures called globhoppers, which arrange themselves into a duplicate of Ham and copy his every move, and then they go into the cave of the Flesh-Devouring Beast.
+Kilowatt volunteers to distract the beast so Luna and Ham can escape, and is devoured in the process.
+They then go inside the Dark Cloud of Id, which they fall out of.
 Once at the palace, they rescue Titan and plan to leave.
-However, Ham, Luna and Titan alter their course of action after noticing Zartog torturing the inhabitants who are being frozen in a pool of freznar, feeling they owe it to Kilowatt to rescue the planet.
+However, Ham, Luna and Titan alter their course of action after noticing Zartog torturing the inhabitants by having them frozen in a pool of freznar, feeling they owe it to Kilowatt to stop Zartog.
+They abandon the ship, which returns home on autopilot.